top of page

 The Garden City movement was a bold urban plan outlined by Sir Ebenezer Howard in his 1898 seminal book To-morrow: a peaceful path to real reform (Howard, 1898), republished in 1902 as Garden Cities of To-morrow (Howard, 1902).
 It would have a global impact on urban planning (Almandoz, 2004, p.438; Clapson, 2017, p.48).

-In response to the slum dwellings, overcrowding, and pollution blighting the industrial cities of Britain—“a critique of the conditions wrought by industrial capitalism” (Clevenger, 2017)—Howard envisioned carefully planned, healthy environments with accessible green spaces, catering to the socioeconomic needs of the workers.
+In response to the slum dwellings, overcrowding, and pollution blighting the industrial cities of Britain—“a critique of the conditions wrought by industrial capitalism” (Clevenger, 2017)—Howard envisioned carefully planned, healthy environments, with accessible green spaces, which would cater to the socioeconomic needs of the workers.
 It would be a “joyous union” between the urban and rural (Howard, 1902, p.18) by creating completely new Town-Country settlements spatially planned to incorporate the best features of both.
 Population sizes would be strictly controlled, and residents or self-described “pioneers” (Clapson, 2017, p.49) would be pulled, like a needle by a magnet (see Figure 3), with utopian promises of natural beauty, social opportunity, freedom, and cooperation—echoing the spirit of the era’s colonial expansion.
 The depopulation of the countryside, which Howard was passionately against, would be reversed (Rodwin, 1945, p.270; Richert & Lapping, 1998, p.125) thereby restoring society's historical connection to the land.

 These expanding networks of decentralised towns, or “social cities” (Howard, 1902, p.126), would be self-contained communities but mutually cooperate and connected by modern transportation systems (Nikologianni & Larkham, 2022).
 Sustainable living would be achieved through mixed rural and industrial land usage—incorporating amenities and green spaces, the latter acting as a natural barrier to excessive population growth (Gatarić et al., 2019)—within walking distance of places of residence.
 It would be a uniformed society of "bright homes and gardens, no smoke, no slums" (Diagram No. 1, Howard, 1898, p.8).